vulcanize/btc-ipld-indexer/README.md

 Point at a remote node or set one up locally using the instructions for [bitcoind](https://github.com/bitcoin/bitcoin) and [btcd](https://github.com/btcsuite/btcd).

 The default http url is "127.0.0.1:8332".
-We will use the http endpoint as both the `bitcoin.wsPath` and `bitcoin.httpPath` (bitcoind does not support websocket endpoints, the watcher currently uses a "subscription" wrapper around the http endpoints)
+We will use the http endpoint as both the `bitcoin.wsPath` and `bitcoin.httpPath` (bitcoind does not support websocket endpoints, the watcher currently uses a "subscription" wrapper around the http endpoints; TODO: use ws for btcd and zmq for bitcoind)

 ### Indexer
 Finally, setup the indexer process itself.